markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/environment-variables.md

     $ aio app run
     ```

-1. The local Asset Compute Dev Tool will open in your default Web browser at __http://localhost:9000__.
+1. The local Asset Compute Development Tool will open in your default Web browser at __http://localhost:9000__.

     ![aio app run](assets/environment-variables/aio-app-run.png)

-1. Watch the command line output and Web browser for error messages as Dev Tool initializes.
+1. Watch the command line output and Web browser for error messages as Development Tool initializes.
-1. To stop the Asset Compute Dev Tool, tap `Ctrl-C` in the window that executed `aio app run` to terminate the process.
+1. To stop the Asset Compute Development Tool, tap `Ctrl-C` in the window that executed `aio app run` to terminate the process.

 ## Troubleshooting

-### Asset Compute Local Dev tools cannot start due to missing private.key
+### Asset Compute Local Development Tools cannot start due to missing private.key

 + __Error:__ Local Dev ServerError: Missing required files at validatePrivateKeyFile.... (via standard out from `aio app run` command)
 + __Cause:__ The `ASSET_COMPUTE_PRIVATE_KEY_FILE_PATH` value in `.env` file, does not point to `private.key` or `private.key` is not read-able by the current user.